 Be sure to spread the word about this new giving option by adding information to your Ways to Give page and promoting stock donations across marketing channels.
 Consider conducting individual outreach to donors you think would be particularly interested, too.

-Why You Should Partner with Nonprofit Investment Account Experts
+Why You Should Partner with Nonprofit Investment Advisors

-Choosing to open your investment account with a nonprofit investment advisor instead of a traditional brokerage firm can make a huge difference in the success you see with your account.
+Choosing to open your investment account with a nonprofit investment advisor instead of a traditional brokerage firm can significantly affect your experience.

 By partnering with a nonprofit investment advisor like Infinite Giving, you’ll receive a variety of additional perks that can help you manage your finances and earn more asset donations.
 These services include: